SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 * Concepts, at a low level, are gradually being documented here https://github.com/SpeciesFileGroup/taxonworks_doc/tree/master/concepts (see the TaxonWorksNomenclature.pdf, you can zoom in to see details).

-## Nomenclature, not biology
+## Nomenclature, not biology!

-* A reminder, if you want to record information about biology (hosts, parasites, distribution, etc.) that doesn't belong in the nomenclature section, you will use the Otu radial icon or OTU nav icon to access and record those data from a nomenclatural context.
+* A reminder, if you want to record information about biology (hosts, parasites, distribution, etc.) that doesn't belong in the nomenclature section, you will use the OTU radial icon or OTU nav icon to access and record those data from a nomenclatural context.